Leaf-Agriculture/docs/docs/field_boundary_management_overview.md

 ## FAQs
 Can I use the fields and boundaries from my app/platform instead of connecting it from a provider?
-- Yes, you can [manually create boundaries][2] from geoJsons with a POST call for a Leaf User.
+- Yes, you can [manually create boundaries][2] from geoJSONs with a POST call for a Leaf User.